darkryder/sensor-chess/readme.txt

 3. pawn promotion
 4. n_passant
 5.castling(with the limitation that the king is first moved, and then the rook -> which is the rule anyways.)

+This code will be revisited time after time and improved.
+But currently this is the development phase.